Skip to content

 Procedures I combine with the neck lift

 The neck lift is rarely performed in complete isolation.
-In the vast majority of cases, I combine it with other procedures for a natural, balanced, and complete result.
+In the vast majority of cases, I combine it with other procedures for a natural and balanced result.

 Deep plane facelift

 The most frequent and powerful combination.
 The deep plane facelift addresses the middle and lower third of the face, while the neck lift completes the rejuvenation of the cervical region.
-Together, they offer the most complete and natural result possible.
+Together, they offer a broad and natural-looking result when indicated.
 In my technique, the dissection is continuous from the face to the neck, allowing for uniform repositioning of the entire structure.

 Mentoplasty or genioplasty

-Patients with a retruded chin benefit greatly from the combination of neck lift with mentoplasty.
-The projection of the chin dramatically improves the profile and redefines the cervico-mental angle.
-In many cases, mentoplasty enhances the result of the neck lift to the point of being almost indispensable.
+Patients with a retruded chin may benefit from the combination of neck lift with mentoplasty.
+Chin projection can improve the profile and help redefine the cervico-mental angle.
+In many cases, mentoplasty is an important complement to the neck lift.

 Submental liposuction